leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw4.md

     Hint: `count` should be an integer, `uniq_airports` should be a character vector with length equally to `count`, `origin_airport` should be the `origin_airport` passed to the function originally.
 - Please use your function to answer the number of unique domestic airports reachable if we started from "MSO" vs "ATL"

-Side comment: please take a moment and see how much you could figure out if I simply asked "how many unique domestic airports are reachable within 2 flights starting from JFK vs ATL?"
+Side comment: please take a moment and see how much you could figure out if I simply asked "how many unique domestic airports are reachable within 2 flights starting from JFK vs ATL?".
+This is not easy but where we want to be after graduation.

 #### Q1 Exploring data from Twitter